 For transfers that are not exempt under MA903, the value of the compensation received determines whether the transfer affects long term care services.
-If the compensation received is equal to or more than the resource value, the transfer does not affect long term care services.
+When the compensation received is equal to or more than the resource value, the transfer does not affect long term care services.

 However, if less than full value is received for the transferred resource, the difference is the uncompensated value and may result in a transfer penalty period.
 During a penalty period, the customer cannot get long-term care services.
-Every transfer of income or resources must be reviewed to determine if there is uncompensated value.